iwritecodeok/mb-fe/README.md

   - [ ] Build functional Calculator.
   - [ ] Send Input and output to back-end.

+- History
+  - [ ] Add a list of the last 10 calculations.
+  - [ ] List should only display the last 10!!

 - Notification System
   - [ ] Users should be updated whenever a new calculation is performed.